Progressive Education: A Personal Perspective

 And there was competition for attention.
 The growth of charter schools and corporate-driven reforms overshadowed progressive approaches — even though some charters embraced progressive designs.
 Despite these challenges, many progressive schools adapted, merging district requirements with innovative practices like portfolios and advisories.

 Even as the “golden era” waned in the late 2000s, the movement left an indelible mark.
 Student-centered learning is now a staple in education discourse.
 Distributed leadership — teachers as co-leaders — is increasingly common.
-Professional learning communities, originally a cornerstone of progressive practice, are widely adopted in mainstream schools.
-Networks like Big Picture Learning continue to prove the viability of alternative models.
+Professional learning communities, originally a cornerstone of progressive practice, have found a place in some mainstream schools.
+Networks like Big Picture Learning, Expeditionary Learning, New Tech Network continue to prove the viability of alternative models.

 Calls for flexible, personalized, and community-driven schooling — especially in the wake of the COVID-19 pandemic — echo the core principles of the progressive reformers who shaped this half-century.
 The movement’s pedagogical ideals — relationships, personalization, experiential inquiry — remain a living blueprint for educators and communities committed to more caring, rigorous, and equitable learning environments.